zauberzeug/nicegui/README.md

 ```

 The example assumes `main.py` uses the port 8080 in the `ui.run` command (which is the default).
-The `--restart always` makes sure the container is restarted on crash of the app or reboot of the server.
+The `--restart always` makes sure the container is restarted if the app crashes or the server reboots.
 Of course this can also be written in a docker compose file:

 ```yaml